 - Zinc – This key mineral supports a healthy immune system, is an anti-inflammatory and is an effective remedy for the common cold.

-- Phellodendron – A potent herb that helps to reduce inflammation and has anti-bacterial and anti-viral activity.
+- Phellodendron – A potent herb that helps to reduce inflammation and has antimicrobial.

 - Oregano – Is used to treat respiratory tract disorders, gastrointestinal disorders and is high in antioxidants to help your body fight infection.
 Has also been suggested to have antibacterial and anti-inflammatory properties.